She Said She Said: Recording

 "She Said She Said" was the final track recorded during the Revolver sessions.
 It was also the first composition that Lennon had brought to the band in almost two months, since "I'm Only Sleeping".
 Because of Lennon's lack of productivity, Harrison was afforded a rare opportunity to have a third song, "I Want to Tell You", included on a Beatles album.
 (Note: Lennon was quoted at this time as saying to a Melody Maker reporter that he still had one song to complete for the album but had only written "about three lines so far".)
-The session took place on 21 June 1966, two days before the Beatles had to leave for West Germany to begin the first leg of their 1966 world tour.
+The session took place on 21 June 1966 at EMI Studios, two days before the Beatles had to leave for West Germany to begin the first leg of their 1966 world tour.
 It took nine hours to rehearse and record, complete with overdubs, making it the only song on Revolver to be made in a single session.
 After the subsequent mixing session, the Beatles' producer, George Martin, said: "All right, boys, I'm just going for a lie-down."

 The creative cooperation among the four Beatles was at its highest during the Revolver period.
 There nevertheless remained a philosophical divide between McCartney and Lennon, Harrison and Starr due to McCartney's refusal to try LSD.
 (Note: McCartney said he felt tremendous "peer pressure" to join his bandmates in their LSD exploration.
 He admitted that his abstinence branded him as ultra-cautious and "squeaky clean", as would his reluctance to fully engage with Transcendental Meditation when Harrison and Lennon pursued that as an alternative method of attaining a state of higher consciousness.)
 McCartney took part in the early takes for "She Said She Said" but did not contribute to the finished recording.
 He recalled: "I think we had a barney or something and I said, 'Oh, fuck you!,' and they said, 'Well, we'll do it.'
 I think George played bass."
-Harrison played a Burns bass guitar, which he had used earlier in the Revolver sessions, during initial recording for "Paperback Writer".
+This marked the first time any of them walked out of a Beatles recording session.
+In his stead, Harrison played a Burns bass guitar, which he had used earlier in the Revolver sessions during initial recording for "Paperback Writer".
 Harrison also contributed the lead guitar part, incorporating an Indian quality in its sound and providing an introduction that Riley describes as "outwardly harnessed, but inwardly raging".
 Case describes the recording as "a metallic spiral of guitar and drums as aggressive as anything by the Who or the Yardbirds".